evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 - Regions such as centromeric and telomeric regions and some portions of sex-specific sex chromosomes contain many repetitive elements that pose challenges to sequencing and assembly.
 - Sometimes the individual sequenced is female, so no Y chromosome is available.
 Sometimes (usually?) when a genome is said to be "complete" it actually is a bunch of "contigs", or contiguous sequence, that may or may not be assembled into "scaffolds" that include contigs plus Ns to represent intervenining regions that are not yet sequenced.
 - And even then, we can expect sequence and assembly errors in our reference genome that make it different from the real genome sequence.
-- On top of that, there is population level variation to contend with, including SNPs and insertion deletion events.
+- On top of that, there is population level variation to contend with, including SNPs and insertion/deletion events.
 This makes our samples different from any reference genome as well.

 As an example, let's look at some information on the "completely" sequenced genomes of [some frogs](http://www.xenbase.org/other/static/ftpDatafiles.jsp).
 Of interest is the N50 statistic of a genome assembly, which is defined [here](https://en.wikipedia.org/wiki/N50_statistic).